celery/celery/docs/userguide/calling.rst

 json -- JSON is supported in many programming languages, is now
-    a standard part of Python (since 2.6), and is fairly fast to decode using the modern Python libraries, such as :pypi:`simplejson`.
+    a standard part of Python (since 2.6), and is fairly fast to decode using modern Python libraries, such as :pypi:`simplejson`.

     The primary disadvantage to JSON is that it limits you to the following data types: strings, Unicode, floats, Boolean, dictionaries, and lists.